squattingmonk/nasher/README.md

 3. Each file in the cache directory is checked against the map; matching files are copied the corresponding source path.
 4. The remaining files' names are compared to the target's [rules](#rules);
    matching files are moved to the corresponding source path.
-Note tat rule patterns should not have any path information since they are compared to files in the cache, not the source tree.
+Note that rule patterns should not have any path information since they are compared to files in the cache, not the source tree.
 5. Files not caught by the rules are placed in the `unknown` folder in the